KArbeRes/MagentaA11yV2/public/content/documentation/web/component/link.md

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
    - I use the tab key to move focus to a link
-      - I HEAR Its purpose is clear
+      - I HEAR its purpose is clear
-      - I HEAR It identifies itself as a link
+      - I HEAR it identifies itself as a link
    - THEN when I use the enter key to activate the link I HEAR my browser goes somewhere

 3. Mobile screenreader

    - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND
    - I swipe to focus on a link
-      - I HEAR Its purpose is clear
+      - I HEAR its purpose is clear
-      - I HEAR It identifies itself as a link
+      - I HEAR it identifies itself as a link
    - THEN when I doubletap with the link in focus I HEAR my browser goes somewhere